mcnuttandrew/critical-hci-vis-class/src/index.md

 **Draw a postcard!** Make a visual representation of a paper we've read.
 This can be a short lightweight visual abstract or some more in-depth.
 Use both sides.
 It should be enlightening to read.

 **Help the course!** Suggest a reading not currently covered by the syllabus.
 If it is sufficiently interesting, we'll bring it into the course.
 Credit will only given for readings that are used in the course.
+To help the course file an issue on the github, if you get credit I'll enter it into your submissions.

 ## Required Activities (5 points)